Mariana-Tek/engineering-ladder/makers/staff_engineer.md

 - Coordinate cross-team work to ensure new features launch smoothly and meet user needs.
 - Solicit feedback on technical proposals from engineering leaders, product owners, and other stakeholders.
-- Proactively communicate architectural decisions to colleagues in technical & non-technical roles.
+- Communicate architectural decisions to colleagues in technical & non-technical roles.
 - Facilitate discussions among teams to solve problems and resolve technical debates.
 - Guide groups with disparate interests to consensus; once a decision is made, clearly communicate it and drive follow-through.
 - Codify and share best practices across the engineering team.